msgpack/msgpack-javascript/README.md

 ### `decodeMulti(buffer: ArrayLike<number> | BufferSource, options?: DecodeOptions): Generator<unknown, void, unknown>`

-It decodes `buffer` encoded in MessagePack, and returns decoded objects as a generator.
+It decodes `buffer` that includes multiple MessagePack-encoded objects, and returns decoded objects as a generator.
 That is, this is a synchronous variant for `decodeMultiStream()`.

 This function is not recommended to decode a MessagePack binary via I/O stream including sockets because it's synchronous.
-Instead, `decodeMultiStream()` decodes it asynchronously, likely spending less time and memory.
+Instead, `decodeMultiStream()` decodes it asynchronously, typically spending less time and memory.

 for example: